cityofaustin/techstack/.github/ISSUE_TEMPLATE/content_debt.md

 ---
 *Make sure to add the label "Content debt."
 If available, add the appropriate "Content type" or "Feature" label.*

-**What type of content debt is it?
-Check if content debt is lack of:**
-- [ ] Missing feature
-- [ ] Documentation
-- [ ] Consistency/adherence to the style guide
-- [ ] Clarity of ownership
-- [ ] Findability
-- [ ] Maintenance schedule (when does content get updated and by whom?)
-- [ ] Availability (ex.
-Pdf doesn’t equal accessibility)
-- [ ] Accessibility
-- [ ] Containment (presented as data set rather than a paragraph)
-- [ ] Usability (How do users rate content on clarity?
-Does it help get users ahead or confuse them?
-Does content create more work for users and annoy them?)

 **What is the URL?**

 **Have you documented this via the author notes field in Joplin?**